 Sometimes, the insurance company is unwilling to negotiate fairly.
-In these cases, we can file a lawsuit against the at-fault driver to seek compensation.
+We can file a lawsuit against the at-fault driver to seek compensation in these cases.

 Other parties that could be liable for your losses would include government agencies (if an issue under a municipality’s control, such as a road defect, contributed to the accident) and a company if an employee caused your loved one’s death while working in the scope of their employment.

 What a Car Accident Attorney Could Do for Your Case

 Hiring legal representation can have a wealth of benefits for your case.
 Most importantly, you’ll always have someone in your corner advocating for your family.
 The aftermath of an unexpected death can leave you facing difficult circumstances—a lawyer from our firm is here to take the legal matters off your plate.
 Our attorneys will explain all you need to know about underinsured motorist bodily injury coverage and uninsured motorist policies so can make the best choices for your case.
 We will also help you understand your legal options and even overcome the shortcomings of your PIP insurance.

 Some of our services include: